 Delaware had the advantage in multiple categories in the game which included Rebounds (40-35), Blocks (8-5), Steals (16-8), Points in the Paint (40-30), Points off Turnovers (26-17), Second Chance Points ( 16-10), Fast Break Points (21-7) and Bench Points (14-12).

-Both Teams Struggle To Find Good Looks In First Period
+Both Teams Struggle To Find Good Looks In the First Period

-In the first period, both William & Mary and Delaware struggled to find good looking shots.
-Neither team, also could not find too much of a consistency on offense when they did get something going.
+In the first period, both William & Mary and Delaware struggled to find good-looking shots.
+Neither team, also could not find too much of consistency on offense when they did get something going.

 As a team, Delaware shot 27.8% (5-18) in the first period.

-The Tribe would outscore the Hens 8-6 for the rest of the quarter but Delaware would still take a 11-10 lead into the next period.
+The Tribe would outscore the Hens 8-6 for the rest of the quarter but Delaware would still take an 11-10 lead into the next period.